Sciencethebird/Collision/README.md

 - Ball bounces off the edges of the window
 - The ball color is randomly initialized.
 - You can choose the initial velocity, start point, and size of a ball by mouse.
 - A new Polygon Object is created at the instant user click the mouse.
 The created ball object is then registered to the simple physics engine I wrote, which checks if there are balls collided.
-Therefore, as long as your computer can handle, You can add as many balls as you want.
+As long as your computer can handle, You can add as many balls as you want.
 - The red arrow indicates the velocity of a ball.

 ****